wjtk4444/eso-addons/Teleport/readme-template.md

 In the case of me ceasing to keep this addon up to date, here's all you need to know:

-Pre-defined aliases in `Aliases.lua` as well as hardcoded lists of arenas (`Dungeons.lua`) and zones (`Zones.lua`) are required for everything to work as expected.
+Pre-defined aliases in `Aliases.lua` as well as hardcoded list of zones (`Zones.lua`) are required for everything to work as expected.
 If a new dungeon / arena / trial / zone is added, someone has to add new aliases and the lists.

 > Any further instructions?